jaimeluc/prueba-inditex/README.md

 ## Execution

-Once the project is started we can test it by calling the endpoint, p.e, **GET:/localhost:8080/price?brandId=1&applicationDate=2020-06-15 21.00.00&productId=35455** using an API platform such as Postman.
+Once the project is started we can test it by calling the endpoint.
+You can try it with an API platform like Postman.

+Here’s a brief documentation for that endpoint:

+**URI**: /price

+**Method**: GET

+**Description**: Retrieves the applicable price for a specific product at a given date and time.

+**Query Parameters**:

+   * brandId (int, required): The ID of the brand making the request.
+   * applicationDate (string, required): The date and time for which the price is requested, in yyyy-MM-dd HH:mm:ss format.
+   * productId (int, required): The ID of the product for which the price is requested.

+**Request Example**:
 ```
-curl --location --request GET 'localhost:8080/price?brandId=<brand_identifier>&applicationDate=<application_date>&productId=<product_identifier>'
+GET /price?brandId=1&applicationDate=2020-06-15 21:00:00&productId=35455
 ```

+**Response**: Returns the applicable price of the product for the specified date and time.

 You can also try the application by entering SwaggerUI: http://localhost:8080/swagger-ui/index.html